 In SCA1 there is atrophy of Purkinje cells as well as loss of many afferent projections to cerebellar cortex, atrophy of dentatorubral pathways, the dorsal columns and certain cranial nerve nuclei..
 SCA1 maps to chromosome 6p.
 Saccade amplitude is reportedly increased in SCA1, resulting in hypermetria (Rivaud-Pechoux et al, 1998).
 In dominant kindreds, Moseley et al (1998) found SCA1 in 5.6%.

-SCA2 is associated with marked loss or slowing of saccadic eye movements.
-There is olivopontocerebellar atrophy.
+SCA2 is associated with marked loss or slowing of saccadic eye movements (Rivaud-Pechoux et al, 1998; Federighi et al, 2011).
+Unlike the situation in disorders like PSP, all saccades are affected rather than vertical saccades alone.
+Federighi and associated suggested that there was damage to the pontine burst cells.
+There is olivopontocerebellar atrophy in SCA2.
 SCA2 maps to chromosome 12q.
 SCA2 may be the most common of the CAG repeat type autosomal dominant cerebellar ataxias.
-Saccadic velocity (rapid eye movement velocity) is decreased in SCA2 (Rivaud-Pechoux et al, 1998).
-In dominant kindreds, Mosely et al found SCA2 in 15.2%.
+In dominant kindreds, Mosely et al found SCA2 in 15.2% (1998).

 SCA3, which is dominantly inherited, is also known as Machado-Joseph disease.
 We have some case examples of this disorder here.

 SCA6 is an autosomal dominant ataxia associated with small expansions of a trinucleotide repeat (CAG) in the gene CACNL1A4, which encodes a voltage-gated calcium channel.
 Zoghbi (1997) reviews the genetics of this disorder.